McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

+The use case allows the Contributor to creat a proposal for update one or many distribution packages.
+This includes adding, removing and upgrading/downgrading them as appropriate by the situation.

 Flow of Events
 ^^^^^^^^^^^^^^

 Basic Flow
 """"""""""

+This use case starts when the Contributor wishes to create a *Package Update Proposal*.

+#.
+The system requests that the Contributor specify
+   the name of packages to be updated.
+#.
+Once the Contributor selects the package names, the system requests
+   that the Contributor provide the :term:`release <Release>` to be pinned.
+   The Contributor may leave the field blank to remove the package from the index.
+#.
+The system notify the Maintainer to review the proposal,
+   while at the same time automatically check for conflicts within the new set of distributions.
+#.
+If the Maintainer request changes or the automated check fails,
+   the previous step is repeated.

 Alternative Flows
 """""""""""""""""

+Requested Information Unavailable
+   If, in the Basic Flow, no package name is provided, the system will display an error message.
+The Contributor can choose to either cancel the operation or provide at least one package name.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

+The Contributor must be logged onto the system before this use case begin.

 Post-Conditions
 ^^^^^^^^^^^^^^^

+The new proposal is either dismissed or approved.

 Extension Points
 ^^^^^^^^^^^^^^^^

+None.

 Check against Conflicts
 -----------------------